 - identify and eliminate redundancy, bottlenecks and non value-added activities

-- increase patient safety and create a patient-centric service culture
+- improve patient safety and create a patient-centric service culture

-Healthcare Information Management and TechnologyDevelops the critical skills needed to manage and make more effective use of healthcare information systems.
+Healthcare Information Management and TechnologyDevelops the critical skills needed to manage and make more effective use of healthcare data and information technology.
 Using real-life case studies, physicians learn to:

-- use healthcare analytics to lower costs, increase profitability and improve patient outcomes
+- use the power of data analytics to control costs, increase profitability and improve patient outcomes

 - utilize advanced information and communication technologies for clinical decision support